 Sveriges Riksbank Working Paper Series (October 2019)Uppsala University Working Paper Series (October 2019)

 This paper assesses to what extent forecasters make efficient use of competitors’ forecasts.
 Using a panel of forecasters, I find that forecasters underuse information from their competitors in their forecasts for current and next year’s annual GDP growth and inflation.
 The results also show that forecasters increase the attention to their competitors as the forecast horizon decreases.
 In a model of noisy information with fixed target forecasts, I confirm the empirical results of underuse of competitors’ information.
-I also extend the model to include a revision cost and show how this can explain the observed inefficiency and observed horizon dynamics.
-Using the same model framework, I also rule out overconfidence as the main explanation of the observed behavior.
+I also extend the model to include a revision cost and show how this can only explain the observed inefficiency and observed horizon dynamics if we assume horizon specific discounting.
+Using the same framework, I also rule out overconfidence as the main explanation of the observed behavior.

 Work in Progress

 - Electoral Cycles in Macroeconomic Forecasts (with Davide Cipullo)

 - Withering Cash: Is Sweden ahead of the curve or just special? (with Hanna Armelius and Carl Andreas Claussen)

 - The Effect of Increasing the Transparency of Monetary Policy Committees (with Mikael Apel and Marianna Blix Grimaldi)

 Kommentar på Johan Lönnroths artikel ”Brev till den parlamentariska riksbankskommittén” (2018)Ekonomisk Debatt 5/2018 (with Jesper Lindé)Links: Swedish